joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

-## Spec v0.9.0
+## Spec v0.9.1

-We define a 3 to 4 character date notation system with an possible extension going to 5 characters after the year 2999.
+We define a 3 to 4 character date notation system with an possible extension going to 5 characters:

 1. The system can express dates from 2000-01-01 until 2099-12-31 (and with 5 characters, up to 2999-12-31 [extension]).

 2. The (English) alphabet is used to express two digit numbers into a single 'digit' saving horizontal space.

-3. Vowels with accents are used to communicate days 27 until 31.
+3. Vowels with a circumflex (^) are used to communicate days 27 until 31.

 4. Dates remain sortable via the alphabet resulting in a chronologically correct list.